DanHam/packer-virt-sysprep-example/README.md

 ## Packer-Virt-Sysprep Operations

-- sysprep-op-bash-history: Delete bash history for root and users under /home
+- sysprep-op-bash-history: Delete bash history for root and all users under /home
 - sysprep-op-crash-data: Delete any crash data created by kexec-tools
 - sysprep-op-dhcp-client-state: Delete any DHCP lease information
 - sysprep-op-firewall-rules: Delete custom rules and firewall customisations
 - sysprep-op-logfiles: Ensures the resultant image is devoid of log files
 - sysprep-op-machine-id: Deletes the machine-id.
-This ensure a unique id is created the next time the machine is booted.
+This ensures a unique id is created the next time the machine is booted.
 - sysprep-op-mail-spool: Removes any mail from the local spool
 - sysprep-op-package-manager-cache: Removes cache files associated with the